 Under Table 9, both an assessment of intellectual function and an assessment of adaptive behaviour must be undertaken.

-An assessment of intellectual function is to be undertaken using an appropriate assessment tool that was current and valid at the time of testing intellectual function, such as the Wechsler Adult Intelligence Scale IV (WAIS IV) or equivalent contemporary assessment tool.
+An assessment of intellectual function is to be undertaken using an appropriate assessment tool that was current and valid at the time of testing intellectual function, such as the WAIS IV or equivalent contemporary assessment tool.
 This assessment should be conducted after a person turns 16 years of age.
-A Wechsler Intelligence Scale for Children (WISC) assessment completed when the person was between the age of 12 years and the age of 16 years and 11 months is also acceptable for people aged 18 years or under at the time of assessment.
+A Wechsler Intelligence Scale for Children assessment completed when the person was between the age of 12 years and the age of 16 years and 11 months is also acceptable for people aged 18 years or under at the time of assessment.
 If the assessment tool used is not appropriate or there are any concerns that existing scores do not reflect the person's current circumstances, re-testing should be considered following consultation with a Services Australia psychologist.

 Example 1: If a person had their intellectual function assessed before they turned 12 years of age and had only one assessment completed before that time, or if assessments prior to the age of 12 are borderline, then an additional assessment of intellectual function may be requested to ensure the accuracy of intellectual function.